Seattle CHOP leaders urge protesters to go home, throw support behind Biden, Democrats

 SEATTLE MOVES TO SLASH POLICE BUDGET BY $20 MILLION TO OFFSET CORONAVIRUS LOSSES AS OFFICIALS VOW TO DISMANTLE CHOP

-“We have been briefed that full rehousing of the SPD East Precinct staff into the station will occur no later than early next week and will be preceded by the removal of the removal of barrier and the reopening of street traffic,” the statement said.
+“We have been briefed that full rehousing of the SPD East Precinct staff into the station will occur no later than early next week and will be preceded by the removal of barriers and the reopening of streets to traffic,” the statement said.

 The statement then urged supporters to vote for presumptive Democratic presidential nominee Joe Biden and to reelect Washington Gov. Jay Inslee and Seattle Mayor Jenny Durkan, both Democrats.